Adsorption-desorption noise can be used for improving selectivity: Definitions and assumptions

 Both $S_0(t)$ and $n(t)$ are subjected to adsorption-desorption noise.
 In a detector without the threshold unit, the final output signal can be made linearly proportional to the mean number of adsorbed molecules: \bel{linprop} S_i\sim p_iN,\quad i=1,2. \ee This is achieved either by temporal averaging, or by choosing large detector with powerful primary signal in which contribution of adsorption-desorption fluctuations is not visible.
-Substituting (\ref{linprop}) into (\ref{defsel1}) one obtains for selectivity of a conventional detector \bel{condetsel} \delta=\ln{p_1N\over p_2N}=\mu. \ee Thus, selectivity of detector in which the fluctuations are averaged out either immediately after the primary sensing unit, or inside it is equal to that of its individual adsorbing sites.
+By using (\ref{mudef}), (\ref{linprop}) in (\ref{defsel1}) one obtains for selectivity of a conventional detector \bel{condetsel} \delta=\frac{\Delta p N}{p_1 N}=\mu. \ee Thus, selectivity of detector in which the fluctuations are averaged out, either immediately after the primary sensing unit, or inside it, equals to that of its individual adsorbing sites.

 The threshold unit, ThU, rises a threshold which the $S_0$ must overcome in order to make possible further stages of processing.
 The crossing may happen from time to time thanking to the adsorption-desorption fluctuations.
 Due to (\ref{increasing}), the threshold can be characterized by the number $N_0$ of analyte molecules which must be adsorbed before the nonzero signal appears at the output end of the ThU.
 It is assumed that the ThU is ideal in a sense that the $N_0$ is the exact value which is not subjected to fluctuations.
 If $N_0$ is achieved, the ThU has standard constant signal as its output.
 The signal does not depend on the exact value of $n(t)$ provided it is above or equal to $N_0$.